DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

 Multi-process Sample Application
 ================================

-This chapter describes the example applications for multi-processing that are included in the Intel® DPDK.
+This chapter describes the example applications for multi-processing that are included in the DPDK.

 Example Applications
 --------------------